ESIPFed/data-help-desk/docs/planning/planning_steps.md

 # Data help desk planning steps

-## Planning timeline for a working data help desk

 This planning for help desk should start at least 2 months out from the event.

 Is there a breakdown of time points for specific planning areas?